-The oldest button ever found was in the Indus Valley Civilization which is now Pakistan.The button is made of a curved shell and dates back 5,000 years.
-Ornamental buttons have been found in archaeological sites dating back to 2800–2600 b.c.
+The oldest button ever found was in the Indus Valley Civilization, now Pakistan.The button is made of a curved shell and dates back 5,000 years.
+In addition, archeologists have found ornamental buttons in sites dating back to 2800–2600 b.c.

 In 1918 the U.S. Government made an extensive survey of the international button market, which listed buttons made of vegetable ivory, metal, glass, Galalith, silk, linen, cotton-covered crochet, lead, snap fasteners, glass, enamel, rubber, buckhorn, wood, horn, bone, leather, paper, pressed cardboard, mother-of-pearl, celluloid, porcelain, composition, tin, zinc, xylonite, stone, cloth-covered wooden forms, and paper-mâché.

 Did you know?
 Koumpounophobia is the fear of buttons and is surprisingly common.

 HOW TO OBSERVE #NationalButtonWeek

 National Button Week started in 1989 by the National Button Society and occurs in the third week of March.